 A GUIDE TO THE RULES OF ROULETTE

-Gambling is a game of chance; ROULETTE is just another game, there is no system of to beat the wheel.
-The objective is to correctly choose the winning number; one can bet a combination of red or black or a combination of numbers or on whether it is an even or an odd number that will appear on the wheel.
+Gambling is a game of chance Roulette is just another game, there is no system to beat the wheel.
+The objective is to correctly choose the winning number, one can bet a combination of red or black or a combination of numbers or on whether it is an even or an odd number that will appear on the wheel.

-The game has it's origins in France.
-Today's layout found in casinos goes back to the 18th century.
-Essentially there are two betting areas, on the inside betting area are the individual numbers, on the outside betting area there are boxes describing the red/black and the odd/even and groupings of numbers.
+Roulette is a casino game that originates from France.
+The layout of a modern casino roulette wheel dates back to the 18th Century.
+Essentially, there are two betting areas, on the inside betting area are the individual numbers, on the outside betting area there are boxes describing the red/black and the odd/even and groupings of numbers.

 The layout defines numbers on the inside arranged in twelve rows of three numbers that form three vertical columns with 0 and 00 appearing at the top of these columns.

-When you buy in to play you are issued with a different colour of chips to that of the players; this identifies your bets and avoids disputes.
+When you buy in to play you are issued with a different colour of chips to that of the other players, this identifies your bets and avoids disputes.
 Chips are not interchangeable among roulette tables.
-When you win at the roulette table you are given casino chips to cash in; your colour chips cannot be cashed in at the cage.
+When you win at the roulette table you are given casino chips to cash in, your colour chips cannot be cashed in at the cage.
 Each roulette table has a minimum bet; all your bets must be at least this specified minimum amount.

-The dealer's required to spin the ball in the opposite direction of the wheel; the ball then jumps and spins before landing on a number.
-The dealer marks the winning number; you may only place your bet for the next spin once this marker has been removed.
+The casino dealer is required to spin the ball in the opposite direction of the wheel, the ball then jumps and spins before landing on a number.
+The dealer marks the winning number; a player may only place a bet for the next spin, once the dealer has removed the marker.

-You can bet a number straight up or straddle the line between numbers to select a combination of winning numbers.
-You can place the following bets:
+Players can bet on a number straight up or straddle the line between numbers to select a combination of winning numbers.
+In roulette, you can place the following bets:

-- Straight Up, betting on a single number; payout is 35 to 1
+- Straight Up - betting on a single number, the payout is 35 to 1

-- Split Bet, betting on two numbers by placing your chip on the line so that it straddles two numbers; payout is 17 to 1
+- Split Bet - betting on two numbers by placing your chip on the line so that it straddles two numbers, the payout is 17 to 1

-- Street bets or line bet, betting by placing your chip on the vertical line separating the outside and inside betting areas, the chip straddles the first number in the row; payout is 11 to 1
+- Street bets or line bet - betting by placing your chip on the vertical line separating the outside and inside betting areas, the chip straddles the first number in the row, the payout is 11 to 1

-- Corner bet or Quad, betting by placing the chip so that it touches the four corners of the numbers you are betting; payout is 8 to 1.
+- Corner bet or Quad - betting by placing the chip so that it touches the four corners of the numbers you are betting, the payout is 8 to 1.